brianzhang01/coding_interview_tips/README.md

 I would recommend using C++, Java, or Python as a coding language.
 I was once told by a company that they preferred I use a statically typed language like C++ or Java, but most places will gladly accept Python.
 Python's terse syntax can also help you arrive at a solution with less writing.
 Ultimately, you should choose one of the three (probably the one you have the most experience with) and stick with it.

 In 2019, I worked with Matt (not real name), a college junior, to prepare for software engineering interviews.
 In addition to some coaching on topics like the above, I helped source problems for Matt to work through at his own pace.
 I decided on the online platform LeetCode, which supports a variety of languages and shows how your runtime and memory compares against those of other participants.

-The rest of this README contains a list of problems we selected, from the online platform LeetCode.
-These are all from the free section of LeetCode; you can also pay for access to other problems.
+The rest of this README contains a list of problems we selected.
+These are all from the free section; you can also pay for access to other problems.
 LeetCode has forums that you can look through if you get stuck, which contain many complete solutions.

 ## LinkedList
 2. [Add Two Numbers](https://leetcode.com/problems/add-two-numbers/)